mmadondo/tippy/README.md

 # Tip Calculator

-Tippy is a tip calculator iOS application.
+Tippy is a tip calculator application for iOS.

 Submitted by: Malvern Madondo

-Time spent: 3.5 hours spent in total
+Time spent: About 5 hours spent in total

 ## User Stories